 Living Abroad Increases Creativity

-A study conducted by Columbia University and published in the Academy of Management Journal revealed that professional experience abroad resulted in more creative and innovative output from people working in organization.
-No doubt, the same phenomenon is true in individual entrepreneurs, who are already primed towards creative problem solving.
+A study conducted by Columbia University and published in the Academy of Management Journal revealed that professional experience abroad resulted in more creative and innovative output from people working in an organization.
+No doubt, the same phenomenon is true in individual entrepreneurs, who are already primed towards creative problem-solving.

 Further, another study published in the Journal of Personality and Social Psychology showed that living abroad – not merely being a tourist – had a direct correlation with increased creativity.